 - China, like Japan, is a key country in the Asia–Pacific region of the world economy, of which New Zealand is a part

-- in 2008/9 China was New Zealand’s second largest trading partner and Japan was fourth
+- In 2017/18 China was New Zealand’s largest trading partner; Japan was fifth largest

-- Japan and China are Australia’s two most important trading partners, and they also have an important presence in other South Pacific economies
+- In 2017 China and Japan were Australia’s two largest trading partners, and they also had an important presence in other South Pacific economies

-There are also differences in New Zealand’s relationship with China and with Japan, in part because China was a developing country in the early 2000s, whereas Japan in the 1960s and 1970s was developed.
+There are also differences in New Zealand’s relationships with the two countries, in part because China was still a developing country in the early 2000s, whereas Japan was a developed country by the 1960s.

 Growing economic links

 There were opportunities for exporters in the supply of services as well as goods.
 In 2008 China bought over $1 billion of services from New Zealand, compared with over $1.6 billion of merchandise.
-In 2009 the Chinese appliance maker Haier bought a 20% stake in New Zealand’s largest appliance seller, Fisher & Paykel, which was keen to increase sales in China and worldwide from its production facilities in Asia and Mexico.
+In 2009 the Chinese appliance maker Haier bought a 20% stake in New Zealand’s largest appliance seller, Fisher & Paykel, which was keen to increase sales in China (and around the world) from its production facilities in Asia and Mexico.

 Not so good service

 Chinese parents identified New Zealand schools and universities as a favoured destination for their children in the early 2000s.
 In 2003 foreign student numbers were seven times what they had been in 1998, with many students coming from China.
-But the collapse of some institutions and changes in visa requirements led to a sharp decline in numbers – from 27,600 students in 2003, to fewer than 5,000 in 2008.
+But the collapse of some institutions and changes in visa requirements led to a sharp decline in numbers – from 27,600 students in 2003 to fewer than 5,000 in 2008.
+Numbers subsequently revived.

-Chinese have emigrated to New Zealand in larger numbers than have Japanese: in 2006 nearly 80,000 New Zealand residents were born in China, the second-biggest number of foreign-born after UK-born.
+Chinese have emigrated to New Zealand in larger numbers than have Japanese: in 2013 more than 100,000 New Zealand residents had been born in China (including Hong Kong) or Taiwan, the second-largest group of foreign-born after UK-born.

 In 2008 China concluded a free-trade agreement with New Zealand, its first with a developed economy.
 For China it was a useful precedent.
-For New Zealand, which has no such agreements with either the EU, the US or Japan, it held out the possibility of an expansion of agricultural exports.
+For New Zealand, which had no such agreement with the EU, the US or Japan, it held out the possibility of an expansion of agricultural exports.